webplatform/docs-wpd/Infrastructure/procedures/Maintaining_Varnish_or_Fastly_configuration/index.md

 == Summary ==
 This page is about keeping notes on current Varnish configuration fils and notes to help maintaining an appropriate caching strategy.

+== Details to remember ==
+An important detail to remember is that Fastly is using Varnish 2.1.4, do not support pipe, ban, nor purging with ACL.

+Also, they provide a feature called 'Shield' that is basically an ad-hoc backend that keeps a local copy of what gets cached and is served instead of using the backend, this is what makes it be also act like a CDN.

+A recommended way to work is to follow '''[https://fastly.zendesk.com/entries/23206371-How-do-I-mix-and-match-Fastly-VCL-with-custom-VCL-  How do I mix and match Fastly VCL with custom VCL]'''

 == Links ==
 * [http://www.mediawiki.org/wiki/Manual:Varnish_caching MediaWiki Varnish Caching]